Blog

 The panelists also underscored the importance of labs understanding their costs and working closely with data analytics and financial teams.

-As Stan Schofield put it:
+As Schofield put it:

 "No health system should ever sign a value-based care contract without a lab's input."